zriyansh/signoz.io/blog/2022-07-12-container-monitoring-tools.md

 <br></br>

-[Container Advisor](https://github.com/google/cadvisor) displays the resource and performance metrics of running containers.
+<a href = "https://github.com/google/cadvisor" rel="noopener noreferrer nofollow" target="_blank">Container Advisor</a> displays the resource and performance metrics of running containers.
 It is a container daemon that collects, aggregates, processes, and exports information about running containers.

 These metrics can be routed to 3rd party apps for storage like InfluxDB, Prometheus, Elasticsearch, etc. Thereafter, the metrics can be visualized using the app Grafana.